 LIMÓN PROVINCE, COSTA RICA

 In the Talamanca Mountains, the indigenous Cabécar people cling to their ancient traditions and remain largely isolated from the modern world.
 The Zutkia, or shaman, is an important part of the culture, serving as priest, magician, metaphysician, and healer.
 You’ll have an exclusive chance to meet with the son of a local Cabécar shaman to learn about his culture.

-Guests who reserve their space through National Geographic Unique Lodges are offered an inclusive, in-depth look at the compelling story of Fogo Island.
-Spend time with a community elder who endured life on the island during the depletion of the cod population, which led to resettlement for many Fogo families.
+Guests who visit through a National Geographic Expedition itinerary are offered an inclusive, in-depth look at the compelling story of Fogo Island.
+Spend time with a Community Host who endured life on the island during the depletion of the cod population, which led to resettlement for many Fogo Island families.
 After hearing a firsthand account of this pivotal period in the island’s history, head to the lodge cinema with your host to watch a documentary on the resettlement.
-Then join a lodge chef on a foraging hike, and return to the kitchen to help prepare a seasonal dish for lunch.
+Then join a Community Host on a foraging hike, and return to the kitchen to help prepare a seasonal dish for lunch.

 SABI SAND RESERVE, SOUTH AFRICA

-When you reserve your space through National Geographic Unique Lodges, you’ll be invited to enjoy a private dinner in the lodge’s wine cellar, tasting vintages from around South Africa and learning about the country's thriving viniculture with a wine expert.
+When you visit through a National Geographic Expedition itinerary, you’ll be invited to enjoy a private dinner in the lodge’s wine cellar, tasting vintages from around South Africa and gaining an introduction to the award-winning wines in Sabi Sabi's collection.